odojs/odo/README.md

                     content: 'test'
 ```

-This will combine the layout template with the test template from a directory called 'templates'.
+The code sample above will combine the layout template with the test template from a directory called 'templates' and pass in some information to be used when rendering.

 layout.html: